 A socket can disconnect for any number of reasons.
 The user may navigate away from the webpage that the WebSocket connection is on.
 The user’s Internet may go down.

-When these things happen, we can tap into the disconnect event to notify the client-side that the socket is no longer available.available.
+When these things happen, we can tap into the disconnect event to notify the client-side that the socket is no longer available.

 How To Do It...